Entry-Level IT Resume Examples with No Experience

 Skills

 Your skills section will be a major part of any entry-level resume template.
-Here are a few skills you might want to put in your resume:
+Here are a few resume skills examples you might want to put in your resume:

 Most of the skills you’ll list for IT will be hard skills.
 Technical skills are a critical component of working in IT, but some soft skills, especially problem-solving skills, will be an important part of getting a job.